surensah/CustomerDetails/README.md

 Result:No Customer found for customer id: 105

-Using Postman API to insert the values to Customer Kind:
+Using Postman API to add the values to Customer Kind:

 - /addCustomer endpoint: